Fear of Obesity – Obesophobia

-The Fear of Obesity is technically known as Obesophobia and may present itself as a fear of ‘becoming obese’ or a more general fear of people who are obese.
+The fear of Obesity is also known as Obesophobia and may present itself as a fear of ‘becoming obese’ or a more general fear of people who are obese.

 It is perfectly legitimate, of course, to avoid becoming obese through well managed eating and exercise regimes, but a fear of obesity goes beyond this level of concern.

 In the most extreme forms of obesophobia, people with a normal weight profile may come to believe that they are obese and strive to lose as much weight as possible.

 In these cases we would consider this thinking to be representative of an eating disorder.

 If you are interested in Weight Loss solutions, click here.

 Fear is the emotional experience that we have when we perceive there to be some sort of threat in our immediate location or context, or even that a threat may present itself in the future (anticipatory anxiety) and this is certainly true for somebody who has a fear of Obesity.

 The important thing to be aware of is that we only need to perceive (believe) that something is a threat in order to trigger the fear reaction and just as importantly, what one person perceives to be a threat may not be regarded as threatening to somebody else.

 In other words, the fear of Obesity is a highly individual experience based on the subjective belief that Obesity represents a threat to that individual.

 Many people do not really understand or have a great deal of sympathy for people who suffer with the fear of Obesity as it may not be something they personally experience, however, for the person suffering this fear the stress and anxiety that they experience is real and not imagined.